Say No to Styrofoam®, a common misnomer for EPS.

 As society becomes more aware of its impact on the environment, it is only natural to expect corporations to embrace the values of sustainability and environmental stewardship.
 Many new products are marketed as simple ways to satisfy the need to be green.
 How, as concerned businesses, can we be sure products are better for the environment, remain cost-effective, and actually work?

 No one likes using expanded polystyrene (EPS*) cooler boxes.
 They are bulky, cost too much to ship, break easily, pose a fire hazard, and are bad for the environment.
 While technically recyclable, the high costs of EPS recycling and the lack of collection infrastructure means the vast majority of EPS ends up in landfills--or worse, in our oceans, where it endangers sealife and degrades, over time, into microplastic.
 Contact us to learn more.

-At Thermal Shipping Solutions, we know you need to be sure that your perishable item makes it safely to your customers.
-You know the risk of failure: Spoiled food and dangerous medication that could do harm.
-One the other hand, you need to minimize costs and reduce packaging waste.
-We work with you and your accredidation agencies to develop an optimal compromise between cost and performance for your cold chain packaging.
-We utilize industry-standard 7E ISTA testing.
-We evaluate lane data and shipping conditions.
-Let us help you with this thermal insulation puzzle!
+At Thermal Shipping Solutions, we know you need to be sure that your perishable items make it safely to your customers.
+Why run the of risk spoiled food and damaged medications?
+We work with you and your accreditation agencies to develop an optimal compromise between cost and performance for your cold chain packaging.
+We utilize industry-standard 7E ISTA testing and evaluate lane data and shipping conditions to make sure you're getting exactly what you need.